 In this article, I walk you through 10 pieces of advice for taking the first step, creating engaging and effective web lessons.

 1. Realize that web lessons are different from the classroom

 It is tempting to deliver the lessons “as is” on the web.
 I see many posts on LinkedIn with tips on how to perform the same exercises as in the classroom.
-A lot of focus on “looking at each other”, “group discussions” and serial exercises where one person at a time, eg. is drawing or presenting their view.
+A lot of focus on “looking at each other”, “putting up post-it”, “group discussions” and serial exercises where one person at a time, eg. is drawing or presenting their view.